slaynWw/mupp.js/README.md

 At the time it was made, aoi.js had problems with custom functions in aoi.js type which hindered the development as i did not fully know javascript.
 I eventually had no choice but to discontinue it since it's been 2 years and nothing was addressed about it.

-Nowadays, it was finally addressed in 2024!
+In the end, it was finally addressed in 2024!
 So, as part of this, i decided to refresh the package as `scootz.js` with both new and updated stuff (including easier management of versions published of the package as well).

 # Setup
-aoi.js 6.9.0 or later is required.
+* aoi.js 6.9.0 or later is required.
+* Node.js v20 or later is also required.

 ```js
 // Stable version